 Then you'll delete everything there and paste in the code you just copied from The Machine.
 To do this, you'll have to use the keyboard shortcut CTRL + V, because paste isn't an option available via right-clicking, as the video shows.

 Once you've pasted in the HTML code, click "Source" one more time to show the formatted email again.
 You can also click "Preview" to see the email without the editor's guidelines, which tend to distort the content a bit.

 Step 3e: Adding the Plain Text Content to EveryAction

 Every email in systems like this one will have two versions: the HTML version and the Plain Text version.
 Most of you see HTML versions of emails; the Plain Text is a fall-back for the dwindling systems that don't display HTML, like flip-phones and blackberries.
-Or maybe you just prefer plain text, and have your email program's settings configured so that's the way they display.
-Anyway, here's where we customize that version so the email is readable in all situations.
+Or maybe you just prefer plain text and have your email program's settings configured so that's the way they display.
+Here's where we customize that version so the email is readable in all situations.

-Also a bit of warning: if you're BCCed on a confirmation email, and you choose to share it by "Reply All", the recipient list of your response WILL INCLUDE THE FORM SUBMITTER.
+Note: if you're BCC'd on a confirmation email, and you choose to share it by "Reply All", the recipient list of your response WILL INCLUDE THE FORM SUBMITTER.
 So just be aware of that, and try to avoid Replying-All to these alerts.

 Step 3f: Social Sharing Information